Mithila (region): Vedic period

 Mithila first gained prominence after being settled by Indo-Aryan peoples who established the Videha kingdom.
 During the Later Vedic period (c.
 1100–500 BCE), Videha became one of the major political and cultural centers of Ancient India, along with Kuru and Panchala.
 The kings of the Videha Kingdom were called Janakas.
-The Videha Kingdom was later incorporated into the Vajjika League, which had its capital in the city of Vaishali, which is also in Mithila.
+The Videha Kingdom was incorporated into the Vajjika League, which had its capital in the city of Vaishali, and is also in Mithila.